 How various industries utilize real-time analytics:

 - Real-time analytics can be used to know how consumers are using a newly released product and analyze their behavior data.
-The product owners can track the product performance, identify product gaps, in-demand features, and make changes based on usage data to improve engagement and provide better customer experience.
+The product owners can track the product performance, identify product gaps, in-demand features, and make changes based on usage data to improve engagement and provide a better customer experience.

 - The new-age customers are expecting more and more personalized services and experiences.
 Real-time analytics can help with providing such experiences to the customers by assessing their real-time needs and behavior.
 Based on insights, the marketing team can make quick changes in the ad campaigns, deliver the right messages at the right places, provide dynamic pricing, and do better customer segmentation and targeting.